NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## Properties

 Catalog zone information is stored in the form of "properties".
-Catalog consumers SHOULD ignore records they do not understand.
+As catalog consumers SHOULD ignore any RR in the catalog zone which is meaningless or useless to the implementation, they also SHOULD ignore properties they do not understand.

 Properties are identified by their name, which is used as an owner name prefix for one or more record sets underneath a member node, with type(s) as appropriate for the respective property.
 Record sets that appear at a property owner name known to the catalog consumer but with an unknown RR type, SHOULD be ignored by the consumer.